 Ancient Musicians | Female performers depicted during the New Kingdom Dynasty in Egypt, c.1400–1390 BCE | Metropolitan Museum of Art

-guitar This Web Textbook
+This Textbook

 The subtitle of World Music Literature is Brief Guide to Music from East to West.
 Indeed, for a textbook, it is the essence of brevity: sixty-five pages.
 Those pages are populated with 16-point type and a generous helping of embedded videos and graphics.
 Not long ago I used a textbook with a MP3 download card.
 It had 800 pages of exhaustive detail rendered in 9-point text!
-In contrast, Western Music Literature focuses on fewer topics and has greatly reduced reading.
-Finally, this web text will save each of you $200, the cost of the paperback textbook and download card I required in prior semesters.
+In contrast, World Music Literature focuses on fewer topics and has greatly reduced reading.
+Finally, this web textbook will save each of you $200, the cost of the paperback textbook and download card I required in prior semesters.

 Vocabulary